-There is a saying, 'The older we get the more pills we take‘.
+There is a saying, 'The older we get the more pill we take.'
 I am sure this applies even more for us with a chronic health problem.

-There is another side effect to taking steroids that will affect many of us.
-Bruising.
-Mostly of the upper arms.
+There is another side effect of taking steroids that will affect many of us.
+Bruising, mostly of the upper arms.
 Summer last year at one time my arm was so bruised it looked as though I had taken a beating.
-This meant instead of wearing short sleeved shirts as I like to do during summer, I was forced to wear long sleeve shirts.
+This meant instead of wearing short-sleeved shirts as I like to do during the summer, I was forced to wear long-sleeve shirts.
 Bruising is caused by thinning of the skin.
 An unfortunate side effect of taking oral steroids for long periods, and the older we are, the more likely we are to be affected as skin thins with age anyway.
 Research also showed that the more your arm is exposed to the sun, the worse the bruising is likely to be.

 Until I next write.
-Enjoy life because whatever our problems, there is always those in a worse place.
-But most of all, Breathe easy.
+Enjoy life because whatever our problems, there are always those in a worse place.
+But most of all, breathe easy.